soumyadipdas37/finescoop.github.io/source/_posts/top_tory_sir_robbie_gibb_launches_a_tv_rival_to_woke_wet_bbc.md

 So who is Dalia Stasevska, this year's conductor?
 In truth, the 36-year-old Finn is a mere beginner, almost totally unknown in this country.
 She was Davey's tokenistic choice – based on only one previous concert with the orchestra – to become the BBC Symphony's Principal Guest Conductor.
 Talk about being thrown in at the deep end.
 So she miscalculated by uttering a lot of woke nonsense about Black Lives Matter, when she should have kept her mouth shut, and merely waved her baton at the appropriate time.
 Now she's deeply upset about the reaction she got and blames the BBC.
 Well, since everyone else blames the BBC for this sorry farce, I guess that at least is understandable.
 They should take a leaf out of John Drummond's book and release her.
-Because one thing is certain: if this sorry shambles continues, it can only get worse for her.
+Because one thing is certain if this sorry shambles continues, it can only get worse for her.
 The person I feel most sorry for is Edward Elgar, who set the music to Land Of Hope And Glory.
 Because his life suggests that he could be called a trailblazer for the Black Lives Matter campaign.
 Elgar mentored another composer, Samuel Coleridge-Taylor, who was the son of a British mother and a black doctor from Sierra Leone.
 Elgar did his best to promote his exceptional talent.
 As it happens, Elgar much preferred the orchestral version of the big tune in Land Of Hope And Glory – formally, his Pomp And Circumstance March No 1 – to the choral version.
 But the BBC can't even get that right.
 They are not planning to play Elgar's brilliantly orchestrated March (without the words) but, in another piece of tiresome tokenism, they have asked an obscure woman composer to re-orchestrate it.
 What a mess.
 As for this shoddy behind-closed-doors performance of the Last Night, it should surely be dumped right now before more damage is done to the BBC's flagging reputation.
-PETER HITCHENS: We rant about the BBC Proms... yet make ourselves slaves Why are arguments about the love of country always held between BBC-type Britain-hating pinkoes, embarrassed by their own nation, and shouty jingoes, who never think about what patriotism really means?
+PETER HITCHENS We rant about the BBC Proms... yet make ourselves slaves Why are arguments about the love of country always held between BBC-type Britain-hating pinkoes, embarrassed by their own nation, and shouty jingoes, who never think about what patriotism really means?
 Here we all are in a state of rage about whether the words of Rule, Britannia should be sung at the Last Night Of The Proms.
 Yet the same people who claim to be exercised about this meekly submit to compulsory masks, house arrest, the suppression of Parliament, compulsory family separation and a catalogue of outrages against our liberty that only a slavish mind would accept.